magento/devdocs/guides/v2.0/frontend-dev-guide/themes/theme-images.md

 {% endhighlight xml %}

 <br>
-The following table describes the attributes in details:
+The following table describes the attributes in detail:
 <table>
   <tbody>
     <tr>